-Acupuncture in Addiction Recovery
+Acupuncture in Recovery

 Acupuncture treatment is an ancient Chinese therapy that involves inserting fine needles into various points of the body to stimulate nerve endings and alleviate blockages.
 In ancient Chinese medicine, acupuncture is the process of releasing blocked Qi, which refers to the balance between our opposing yin and yang energies.